-All of this on top of aiding in digestion.
-There are two types to choose from for getting your greens groove on: drink mix and vegi-capsules.
+All of this is on top of aiding in digestion.
+There are two types to choose from for getting your greens groove on: drink mix and vegan capsules.

-Whether you like a glass of juice, a smoothie, or to wash your vitamins down with a quick glass of water in the morning, you won't be disappointed with taste or flavor.
+Whether you like a glass of juice, a smoothie, or washing your vitamins down with a quick glass of water in the morning, you won't be disappointed with taste or flavor.

 If you like a little more substance or style, however, you can mix it with your favorite beverage.
 It's particularly good in fresh juice or almond milk.
 That also increases the protein and vitamin count.

 If you're not a drink mix fan, you can opt for the veggie capsules.
 These are easy-to-swallow and contain berries, kombu seaweed, barley, kale, alfalfa, and wheatgrass as well.